-If you ask around the internet (in forums or on Reddit) in 2020, you'll find that the price you should pay to own any online business is around 2-4x annual profits.
+If you ask around the internet (in forums or on Reddit), you’ll find that the price you should pay to own any online business is around 2-4x annual profits.

 You should ask yourself

-- What's a "good" earnings multiple for a website?
-Are you getting a well-priced asset, a total bargain, or are you getting ripped off and should tell 'em they're dreaming?
+- What’s a “good” valuation multiple for a website?
+Are you getting a well-priced asset, a total bargain, or are you getting ripped off and should tell ’em they’re dreaming?

 - What factors should drive a website’s valuation multiple up or down?
 A website where people love clicking into it and then buying stuff is great; everything else is less great.